franko003/Price_Indicator_Analysis/MVP/README.md

    * EOS
    * Monero

+Here is the schema for the SQL database for storing the data locally.

+**Data**     ---------->    **Symbols**     ------------->  **Daily_Prices**

 ## Data Cleaning

 After examining the initial data I found there are a few different key areas of focus as far as cleaning the data.
 Some specific to